 Create a channel which you'd like your MakerOS feed to go into, then select that channel from the drop-down menu on the Slack Incoming Webhooks page and click "Add Incoming Webhooks Integration".
 This will provide you with a Webhook URL which you can copy and paste in your OS.

 Getting the Hipchat API key is a little more involved.
 If you're not the admin of your business' Hipchat account, I'd recommend asking them for help.
 Otherwise, check out the Hipchat API documentation here.

-If you have any questions, drop us a line at [email protected] and we'll be happy to help!
+If you have any questions, please create a support ticket and we'll be happy to help!
 Otherwise, once you're complete, click "Save & Continue" to make sure that everything is stored, and then click "Settings" from the left-hand navigation menu to return to the full list of settings.